Which precious metal is right for me?

 This flattering, affordable, durable and fashionable metal is quickly becoming a popular choice for engagement and wedding rings and other modern or vintage jewellery designs.
 The tones of white and yellow gold jewellery can be too harsh against some skin tones, but rose gold offers a softer peachy colouring that is flattering for many.
 Complementing any blush tones of your skin, rose gold gives a feminine and refreshing appearance to any jewellery, that looks particularly beautiful in an oval cut engagement ring.

 Made by mixing copper and gold, rose gold gives an elegant pink hue.
 As copper is a very hard substance, rose gold is one of the most durable metals used in engagement rings and other jewellery.
 It is less vulnerable to denting and scratches than both white and yellow gold.
 Rose gold is also made more affordable as the alloy used is often cheaper than what is in other precious metals.
 The darker tones of rose gold means that diamonds used in these designs can be further down the colour scale, which also lowers the price.
 Affordable metal and diamonds make the overall cost of the jewellery considerably lower than other designs.

 At Midas Jewellery, we offer a range of items in each of these precious metals to suit the style of every customer that walks through our doors.
+From white gold engagement rings to some of the best gold diamond wedding bands in Sydney, there’s a metal for you.
 Visit one of our boutique stores to discuss your style with our experienced staff and browse our extensive range of luxury jewellery.